What is a Local Improvement District?

 When are remonstrances and objections allowed?

 Written remonstrances are allowed up to 5:00 PM on the day seven (7) days prior to the LID Formation Hearing.
 Written objections are allowed up to 5:00 PM on the day seven (7) days prior to the LID Formation Hearing and LID Final Assessment Hearing.
-They must be filed with the Auditor's Office by this deadline at City Hall, 1221 SW Fourth Avenue, Room 140, Portland, OR 97204.
+They must be filed with the Bureau of Revenue & Financial Services by this deadline at 111 SW Columbia Street, Suite #600, Portland, OR 97204.
 It is important that this deadline be met so that they can entered into the public record and provided to Council members for consideration in advance of the hearing date.
 A property owner can file a written remonstrance by the deadline and objection and also testify at the hearing.
 It is important to note that late filings on the day of the hearing can adversely impact other property owners participating in the LID and are rarely honored by Council.

 Will someone respond to my remonstrance or objection?